kentng201/db-migrate-cb/README.md

 ### Create Index

-You may call `createIndex` to create an index in the database.
+You may call `createIndex` to create an index in the bucket.

 ```js
 exports.up = async function (db) {